Anna Wahlgren: Early life and career

 Wahlgren was born on 6 October 1942.
 She was the daughter of master builder Harry Karlsson and restaurant manager Marianne Wahlgren; they divorced in 1950.
 She was the younger half-sister of photographer Stig T. Karlsson and builder Sven-Harry Karlsson.
 Wahlgren graduated from Viggbyholmsskolan in Täby in 1961 and attended Witzansky's theater school between 1962 and 1963.

 Wahlgren made her debut as a writer in 1968 with the short story collection En av kvällarna i november (One of the Evenings in November) and the children's book Burken.
 She broke through with the novel Veka livet with a high edition for her time.
 Her most famous book, Barnaboken, published in 1983, has been published in several editions and translated into a number of languages.

 In addition to her writing, Wahlgren has been a columnist in the weekly and daily press, including for Hemmets Journal between 1972 and 1976 and Aftonbladet in 1977.
 She was a Summer presenter on the radio program Sommar 1991.
 Wahlgren has also written plays for radio and television.
 TV2 has performed the play I väntrummet (In the waiting room) and four chamber plays Äkta makar (Real spouses).

 Personal life and death

 Wahlgren was the mother of seven daughters and one son, to three husbands.
 One son died shortly after birth.
 Wahlgren was married seven times.

-Among Wahlgren's nine children are literary critic Sara Danius in her first marriage, author Felicia Feldt and game developer Linus Feldt in her second marriage, and cookbook author Eleonora von Essen in her fourth marriage.
+Among Wahlgren's nine children are literary critic Sara Danius from her first marriage, author Felicia Feldt and game developer Linus Feldt from her second marriage, and cookbook author Eleonora von Essen from her fourth marriage.

 Wahlgren died on 7 October 2022 at her home in Goa, India, one day after turning 80.